There are currently no vacancies for this task force.

 - Leadership experience in a practice or work setting

 - Leadership experience in an APTA volunteer capacity

 - Leadership experience in a non-APTA volunteer capacity (for example, civic group or other professional society or nonprofit organization)

 The Leadership Development Task Force has 1 in-person meeting a year, usually in September or October, and has no more than 6 virtual (webinar) meetings.

 - Committee members will serve 3-year terms; no individual shall serve more than 2 consecutive terms.

 - The APTA Nominating Committee member will serve a 1 year term.
 The Nominating Committee member can serve more than 1 consecutive term and must be a current Nominating Committee member throughout his/her term on the Leadership Development Committee.

-BOD Chair: Kathleen K. Mairella, PT, DPT, MA
+BOD Chair: Kip Schick, PT, DPT, MBA

 Browse Current Volunteer Group Rosters